jeremyrrose/ruby-barnyard/README.md

 * Make a new instance of whatever species you like!
 * Can we see all the `Animal`s?
 Try typing `Animal.all`.
 Now try typing `puts Animal.all`.
 Why are these different???
 * Make a new species!
 How about a `Sheep`?
 What should a `Sheep` be able to do?
 How about a `Bull`?
 * Look at the methods defined for `Animal` and for each subclass.
 Make the animals do stuff!
 Wallow!
 Eat!
 Make friends!
-Try stuff!
+Try things!
 Can Fred eat `'a paper bag'`?
 Can Trixie fetch `'the paper'`?
 Can Jeremy make friends with `'a fence'` or the integer `17`?
 Can Trixie eat Pia???
 Zoiks!
 * Suppose that Trixie is a very friendly dog.
 Have her try to make friends with everybody:
 ```ruby
 Animal.all.each { |animal| trixie.make_friends(animal) if animal != trixie }